 results.json file in the

-bench/results/, which can be checked in to GIT
+bench/results/, which can be checked in to GIT with

 your changes to preserve them for future comparison.

 The benchmarks report and

-results.json show a historgram of current
+results.json show a histogram of current

 performance, as well as that of the previous

 results.json.
-Running this
+Running this should

 performance, but please create a baseline

 results.json entry for your test

 can be properly compared.